SjKiy/Group49/README.md

 Go to page `localhost:3000` on a web browser

-Login with Email Address `PatrickHill@Stevens.edu` Password `1MyPass123!` to access the landlord's dashboard OR
+Login with Email Address `PatrickHill@Stevens.edu` and Password `1MyPass123!` to access the landlord's dashboard OR
-Login with Email Address `IsabelleFirst@stevens.edu` Password `2MyPass123!` to access a tenant's Dashboard
+Login with Email Address `IsabelleFirst@stevens.edu` and Password `2MyPass123!` to access a tenant's Dashboard